 - Click Save

-- To assign selected users (best for testing with a small number of people): Click Manage users.
-From this screen, add the selected users that should have the app automatically available.
+- Selected users (best for testing with a small number of people): Click Manage users and add the specific users who should have the app automatically available

 The app will now appear automatically for selected users.